FernetMenta/ioBroker.plenticore-g3/README.md

 You can also add your own descriptions to optional data points that will show up as descriptions in iobroker's object tree.
 In most cases the purpose of a data point can be derived by its name.
 For example 'devices:local/HomeBat_P' represents the power home uses from the battery.

+### Naming

+Native objects are comprised of a module ID and a data ID, for example 'scb:statistic:EnergyFlow/Statistic:Yield:Day'.
+The part before the slash is the module ID.
+In this case 'scb:statistic:EnergyFlow'.
+In iobroker's object tree a folder structure will be created for the modules ID:
+<br> scb <br> &emsp; statistics <br> &emsp; &emsp;  EnergyFlow <br>

+Colons in the data ID are replaced by an underscore:
+<br> 'Statistic:Yield:Day' will become 'Statistic_Yield_Day'

 ## Changelog

+### **WORK IN PROGRESS**

+- replace ':' by '_' in object IDs
+- delete unused objects and channels

 ### 0.0.6 (2025-03-14)

 -   fix repo url in package.json